sashafromlibertalia/sashafromlibertalia/README.md

 <h1 align="center">Hello <img src="https://raw.githubusercontent.com/ABSphreak/ABSphreak/master/gifs/Hi.gif" width="40px"></h1>

-My name is Alex, i'm a first-year student of ITMO university.
+My name is Alex, i'm a second-year student of ITMO university.
 I develop **sites**, **iOS apps** and **bots**.
 Also, I do modelling and cool designs 🥰
 - One of the founders of the [websect-itmo](https://github.com/websect-itmo).
 - Created [built by sasha](https://t.me/builtbysasha)